vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/02_PART-A/13_ANNEXURE_VII_Summary_of_suggestions.md

 Resolved that the Chairman of the All India Calendar Reform Committee, Calcutta, be requested to select two members of the All Karnataka Astronomical Association to co-operate with the members of the Calendar Reform Committee, New Delhi.

-21. Bisuddha Siddhanta Panjika, 85, Grey Street,
+21. Bisuddha Siddhānta Panjika, 85, Grey Street,

 Calcutta Notes dated nil.